 With more than 200 components for each channel of one Digital Output (DO), the safety assessment requires an extensive analysis of over 500 possible failure modes.
 The assessment of the HIMax performed by HIMA consists of computing the system failure rate as the sum of its component failure rate, assuming a diagnostic coverage based on the standards.

 In the scope of an evaluation project of paitron [Project ran on a regular windows 10 laptop (Lenovo V155 with 4 logical processors with 2.6-3.5 GHz and 8GB of RAM)] with HIMA, a channel of the HIMax’s DO was analyzed.
 The DO system of the HIMax is composed of several function blocks.
 To determine paitron’s limits, we studied the LSUE part of the DO.
-This choice has been made regarding the number (relatively to the others DO’s modules) and wide range of components the LSUE is made of.
+This choice has been made regarding the number (relative to the others DO’s modules) and wide range of components the LSUE is made of.

 This analysis has been performed using a “model-based” approach: the impact of each individual component failure mode on the system behavior is considered.
 Although such an approach is expected to provide accurate results, it is in practice very laborious and in some cases unrealistic to perform manually.
 This laborious aspect of the “model-based” approach is what motivated HIMA to adopt paitron.

 To overcome the workload issue, paitron automates the study of the system’s failure modes using a numerical model.
 In the present publication, the LSUE model has been based on HIMA’s OrCAD Capture design.